lablup/backend.ai-docs-webui/docs/admin_user_keypair_management/admin_user_keypair_management.rst

 Deleting user accounts is not allowed even for superadmins, to track usage statistics per user, metric retention, and accidental account loss.
 Instead, admins can inactivate user accounts to keep users from logging in.
-Click the trash icon in the Controls column.
+Click the trash icon in the Controls panel.
 A dialog asking confirmation appears, and you can inactivate the user by clicking the OKAY button.

 .. image:: user_deactivate_confirmation.png